 Having become part of the MTG Group in December 2020, Hutch has adopted MTG’s Code of Conduct (the “Code”) and is working towards the adoption of MTG’s wider policy framework, which includes its Supplier Code of Conduct, Anti-discrimination Policy and Whistleblower Policy.
 The Code sets the standards with which all companies within the MTG Group are expected to comply.
 It states Hutch’s commitment to human rights and accordingly prohibits forced or child labour as well as any forms of exploitation or discrimination.
 In addition, the Code commits to fair working conditions, including compensation, working hours and freedom of association.
-At the time of writing, Hutch is in the process of finalising a Whistleblower Policy which is intended to encourage reports on suspected or actual occurrence(s) of illegal, unethical or inappropriate events (behaviours or practices) without retribution.
-This includes any circumstances that may give rise to a heightened risk of slavery or human trafficking.
+Hutch anticipates that the above-named policies will be finalised during the course of 2023.

 All Hutch employees are required to adhere to the Code.

-Hutch’s main supply chains include vendors of IT support, data centers, transmission and distribution partners, software and technology contractors.
+Hutch’s main supply chains include vendors of IT support, data centres, transmission and distribution partners, software and technology contractors.